ntampellini/TSCoDe/docs/usage.rst

 4) Understand what atoms are reacting for each structure and record their index (**starting from 0!**).
-If you are unsure of reactive atomic indexes, you can run a test input without indexes, and the program will ask you to manually specify them from the ASE GUI by clicking.
+If you are unsure of reactive atomic indices, you can run a test input without indices, and the program will ask you to manually specify them from the ASE GUI by clicking.
 This is not possible if you are running TSCoDe on STPs with no desktop access.
 When choosing this option of manually picking atoms, it is not possible to specify atom pairings.
-Therefore, I suggest using this option only to check the reactive atoms indexes and then building a standard input file.
+Therefore, I suggest using this option only to check the reactive atoms indices and then building a standard input file.

-5) Optionally, after specifying reactive indexes, the ``CHECK`` keyword can be used.
+5) Optionally, after specifying reactive indices, the ``CHECK`` keyword can be used.
 A series of pop-up ASE GUI windows will be displayed, showing each molecule with a series of red dots around the reactive atoms chosen.
 This can be used to check "orbital" positions or conformer